Why I Bought Corbion In Order To Continue Investing In The Technology Of TerraVia

 - The platform’s runway for R&D discoveries appears to be quite untapped.

-By and large I remain excited at the prospect of Corbion’s acquisition of TerraVia’s assets.
-The 100-year old company has developed a strong operational foundation that revolves around fermentation and actively manages a sustainable supply chain of sourced carbohydrates.
+By and large, I remain excited at the prospect of Corbion’s acquisition of TerraVia’s assets.
+The 100-year-old company has developed a strong operational foundation that revolves around fermentation and actively manages a sustainable supply chain of sourced carbohydrates.
 The company is based in Europe where sustainability has far greater weight than in America, but operates on a global scale.
 Above all, Corbion is an existing leader in its primary market of lactic acid, where it has a deeply-rooted foundation in the food industry.

 Its entrenchment as a leader has allowed for it to explore other growth industries such as bioplastics, biochemicals, and other bio-based innovations.
 In 2016, Corbion entered into a partnership with Total S.A.
 (TOT) to form a bioplastics joint venture.
 In a previous lifetime, this would have been a much-desired partnership for Solazyme.

 In 2016, Corbion generated annual sales of €911.3 and had a workforce of 1,684.
 The company had manufacturing facilities in the United States, Thailand, Brazil, the Netherlands, and in Spain.
 Corbion’s EBITDA for 2016 was €170.1 million and its earnings per share was €1.74.
 Most importantly, its free cash flow was €72.1 million.
-The company also maintained a conservative net debt / EBITDA ratio of 0.6.
+The company also maintained a conservative net debt/EBITDA ratio of 0.6.
 Biobased Ingredient sales accounted for 97.6% of its total sales, with Biobased Innovations making up the difference.

 What I see in this profile is a company that is looking to expand horizontally in order to spread its influence beyond its primary market.
 With much of its sales confined to biobased ingredients, Corbion is now beginning to explore high-growth opportunities that are complementary to its existing operation.
 The technology assets of TerraVia appears to offer that very opportunity.
 Not only is there diversification in terms of market scope, but also in terms of potential margin profile.

 Without much change in supply chain sourcing, TerraVia dramatically expands the ability to address multiple kinds of industries that are often far outside the reaches of a traditional bio-based corporation.
 Above all, Corbion is well-positioned both in terms of its balance sheet and its influence to patiently develop the microalgae platform while leveraging its own technical fermentation expertise.

 Although this might have little bearing on the outcome of the new union, there is one more interesting point to add that comes in the form of a connection.
 In August 2016, Corbion announced the hiring of Marcel Wubbolts as its Chief Technology Officer.
 Wubbolts had formerly served as the CTO at Royal DSM (OTCQX:RDSMY) from 2011 to 2016 and in lesser positions for many years prior at the same company.
 For those who have followed this market space for some time, DSM is well known to be the de-facto leader of microalgae-based fermentation following its $1.1 billion acquisition of Martek Biosciences in 2010.

-It goes without saying that seeing TerraVia’s microalgae platform get acquired by the company who’s CTO oversaw Martek’s acquisition stands as yet more evidence of the good fit that is likely to commence going forward.
+It goes without saying that seeing TerraVia’s microalgae platform get acquired by the company whose CTO oversaw Martek’s acquisition stands as yet more evidence of the good fit that is likely to commence going forward.

 Ultimately, I see the acquisition of TerraVia’s assets as a timely union.
 Much of the technological innovation and necessary infrastructure has already been achieved and scaled.
 The hard market development is now underway.
 TerraVia struggled to emerge as a promising technology solely because of its weak financial hand in light of several management missteps and large macroeconomic shifts.
 Simply put, TerraVia’s world had changed overnight as oil prices collapsed while management undertook expansion efforts to expedite its development.

 Yet out of the ashes of TerraVia, Corbion has freed the technology platform from much of the burden of the former company’s debt.
 Corbion’s firm operational foundation, global presence, and proven business history stand as a testament to its ability to endure with much greater ease than Solazyme or TerraVia was capable of accomplishing.
 Corbion has the blessing of time, the business reputation to support the platform, and positive free cash flow to nurture the business into profitability.

 For investors, Corbion offers a much more favorable investment opportunity than TerraVia.
 The company maintains proven profitability in a rather mundane industry revolving around lactic acid.
 Top-line revenue growth has largely slowed, however, and the company is addressing this as it pursues growth opportunities in bio-based innovations.
 Despite this, the company has actively returned value to shareholders as it has historically pursued aggressive share buybacks and offered a meaningful dividend.
 The annual yield of the company currently stands at a respectable 3.34%.

 For myself, the overall scope of the company’s business remains a perfect fit in my Top 20 Investment portfolio.
 As I begin to seek traditionally safer investments in light of what I perceive to be the approaching of a near-term market high, a food-based holding stands well-aligned to provide a greater degree of balance to my technology-heavy portfolio.
 Corbion offers investors both the relative safety of ingredient-based sales and the growth opportunities found in bio-based technologies.
-As such, it should serve as an effective balancing tool in provide medium-term growth and safer market sales.
+As such, it should serve as an effective balancing tool to provide medium-term growth and safer market sales.

 My Top 20 Positions: